Paul Cohn: Mathematical work

 Cohn also wrote undergraduate textbooks.
-Algebra volume I appeared in 1974 and volume II in 1977.
+Algebra I appeared in 1974 and Algebra II in 1977.
 The second edition, in three volumes, was published by Wiley between 1982 and 1991.
 These volumes were in line with the British (rather than American) curricula at the time and include both linear algebra and abstract algebra.
-Cohn wrote a subsequent revised iteration the first volume as Classical Algebra (Wiley, 2000) as a more "user friendly" version for undergraduates (according to its preface); this book also includes a few selected topics from volumes II and III of Algebra.
-The final incarnation of Cohn's algebra textbooks appeared in 2003 as two Springer volumes Basic Algebra and Further Algebra and Applications; the material in Basic Algebra is (according to its preface) rather more concise and while corresponding roughly with volume I of Algebra assumes knowledge of linear algebra; the material on basic theories (groups, rings, fields) is pursued in more depth in Basic Algebra compared to volume I of Algebra.
-Further Algebra and Applications roughly corresponds to volumes II and III of Algebra, but reflects the shift of some material from these volumes to Basic Algebra.
+Cohn wrote a subsequent revised iteration of the first volume as Classical Algebra (Wiley, 2000) as a more "user friendly" version for undergraduates (according to its preface); this book also includes a few selected topics from volumes II and III of Algebra.

+The final incarnation of Cohn's algebra textbooks appeared in 2003 as two Springer volumes Basic Algebra and Further Algebra and Applications.
+The material in Basic Algebra is (according to its preface) rather more concise and, while corresponding roughly with Algebra I, assumes knowledge of linear algebra.
+The material on basic theories (groups, rings, fields) is pursued in more depth in Basic Algebra compared to Algebra I. Further Algebra and Applications roughly corresponds to volumes II and III of Algebra, but reflects the shift of some material from these volumes to Basic Algebra.